 The Best Way to Serve 20 Pies

-When we picture a pie, we almost always think of a circle.
-But these fine folks figured out how to bake a “pie-cosahedron” — that is, an icosahedron, or 20-sided shape, made of pie!
-They cut and bent their own triangle-shaped pie tins out of metal.
-Then they made pecan pie, changing the recipe to be less drippy and gooey so the upside-down pies on the bottom wouldn’t fall apart.
-They then baked the 20 triangle pies, and used magnets to hold all the tins together in this shape, with the pies still inside.
+We usually think of pies as circles.
+But these fine folks baked a “pie-cosahedron” — that is, an icosahedron, or 20-sided shape, made of pie!
+They cut and bent their own triangle-shaped metal pie tins.
+Then they made pecan pie, changing the recipe to be less gooey so pies wouldn’t fall apart.
+After baking the 20 triangle pies, they used magnets to hold all the tins in this shape.
 The question is, how many people does this geo-dessert feed?

 Wee ones: If your pecan pie recipe uses flour, sugar, butter, pecans and a pinch of salt, how many ingredients does it use?